SomtoJF/Weather/README.md

 # Weather App BETA
 ## [View Live](https://somtojf.github.io/Weather/)
-## Usage
-Skip initial Error message and use as noral
 ## Notice
 Invalid search entries break the site.
 After which you'll have to reload the webpage to continue.
 Bug-Fixes incoming.
 ## Resources and References